Malamutes can be the most loyal and friendly dogs that exist. They can make fantastic family dogs, or as I like to say, “Family Members.”

 Beauty: Wolves are extremely beautiful.
 The Malamutes have many physical characteristics similar to wolves.

-Size: Malamutes do get quite large.
+Size: Some malamutes do get quite large.
 While this is a positive for those who like big dogs, for people who do not like large dogs, this may be a negative.
+You have to train them as pups so they will be obedient when they are grown.

-Pulling: Malamutes were bred to pull, so if you don’t train your animal and he/she gets to be around 100lbs, you may be trying to take your dog for a walk, and in fact they may take YOU for a RUN!
+Malamutes were bred to pull, so if you don’t train your animal and he/she gets to be around 100 pounds or more, you may be trying to take your dog for a walk, and in fact, they may take YOU for a RUN!
 You have to work with a malamute puppy while they are small and teach it ‘you are in control’ so that when it is grown, you will be able to take him/her for a walk and be able to control him/her.

-Territorial: Malamutes can be territorial if raised isolated from other dogs and then taken as an adult to a dog park or somewhere with other dogs and they come across a dog that seems to be a threat to them.
+Malamutes can be territorial if raised isolated from other dogs and then taken as an adult to a dog park or somewhere with other dogs and they come across a dog that seems to be a threat to them.
 The malamute will be ready for a challenge or a fight.
 This is something no one wants to happen.
 The way to overcome this is to get your malamute around other dogs as they are growing up.
 I recommend something like PetSmart classes.
 If your animal can learn that other dogs are not a threat, they will accept them.
+Please don't stop with just PetSmart classes.
+That is like preschool.
+Find a good trainer in your area.
+That can be hard to do.
+Get references.

 Malamutes come in a variety of sizes with some as small as 50lbs as adults, usually females, and some as large as 200lbs, usually males.
-Males are commonly larger than the females.
+Males are commonly larger than females.
 An average female will usually weigh around 80-85 lbs.
-An average male will usually weigh approximately 100lbs.
+An average male will usually weigh approximately 100 lbs.

 They come in a variety of colors.
-Most people think about the black and white malamutes, but there are also solid white malamutes, solid grey, grey and white, and those we call reds.
+Most people think about the black and white malamutes, but there are also solid white malamutes, solid grey, grey and white, and those we call reds that are red & white.
 Reds look a reddish brown color.

-They also come in a shorter coat, what we call ‘standard coat.’
-There’s also what we call woolies whose coats can be 3 to 4 inches long.
+They also come in a shorter coat, what we call a ‘standard coat.’
+There are also what we call woolies whose coats can be 3 to 4 inches long.

 Malamutes tend to shed very heavy one time per year.
 This is called, “Blowing their coats.”
 You can brush it out by the handfuls and could fill a small pillowcase.
 Normally, once they get through this heavy shedding, they don’t shed much through the rest of the year.
 Keeping them brushed out regularly helps the shedding problem.